radumg/AEC-hackathon-Dynamo-Workshop/docs/03-ZeroTouch/00-Introduction.md

 - `public` **properties** will appear as query nodes, identified with a blue `?` icon

 By writing your own ZTN you will benefit from
-- the .NET framework
+- The .NET framework
-- a solid IDE
+- A solid IDE (Integrated Development Environment)
-- debugging tools
+- Debugging tools
-- and lots of libraries
+- Thousands of third party libraries
-- performance : C# nodes are more performant than Python ones most of the time.
+- Performance boost.
+C# nodes are more performant than Python ones most of the time.

 This type of node (ZTN) needs to be compiled into a `DLL` every time you want to make a change, which means your code is safer if you are going to distribute it, but it does make graphs dependant on this external `DLL` file.
 This means that for small tasks, Python nodes might still be a better solution as the code is embedded in the Dynamo `.dyn` file itself.